Abstract submission deadline 30 September 2018!

-We are interested in systems approaches and perspectives that place everyday life at the centre and take into account multiple scales (from the human body to the global climate), critical resources and human social systems to understand and address infrastructure challenges in urban East Asia.
-We welcome contributions on other experiences or comparative studies from other regions where they fit with the conference themes.
+We are interested in systems approaches and perspectives that place everyday life at the centre and take into account multiple scales (from the human body to the global climate), critical resources and human social systems to understand and address infrastructure challenges.
+Whilst we are particularly interested in contributions with focus on East Asia, we welcome contributions on other experiences or comparative studies from other regions where they fit with the conference themes.

 The conference will explore research, policy and praxis on all aspects of infrastructures, their development and outcomes, including – but not limited to – the following:

 Dr Deljana IOSSIFOVA, Manchester School of Architecture/Confucius Institute/Manchester Urban Institute, University of Manchester